doivglser/mindevenviro-fanciful/README.md

 ° Antivirus engine ClamAV and NIDS solution Snort.

-° Checks syntax with "python -m pgb", "perl -wc", "bash -xvn" and "php -l".
+° Checks syntax with "python -m pgb", "perl -wc", "shellcheck -e" and "php -l".

 ° Changes your MAC, to obtain a new IP, "ctrl+C" quit's and revert the connected interface, to vendor's MAC.

 ° Web surfing with Firefox-ESR and local/web media experience with VLC.

-° PlayOnLinux, I use Ableton Suite.
+° PlayOnLinux, to install win32 and win64 MS-Windows applications.

 ° Restarts apache2, mysqld, sendmail, snort, clamd.

+° Search script and MySQL(MariaDB) maintainers script.

 ° For programmers and administrators.

 # PROBLEMS:

+* serv-if-up too hevy load

-* shi3lD.sh may not work, if your network is down.
+* shi3lD may not work, if your network is down. $(interface) overwrites it selft

-* install.sh:
+* install:

   while installing snort: debconf asks for interface eth0 no workaround for "eno[0-9]" interfaces